riosengineer/kusto-queries/on-prem-serverlists.md

 You should have already installed the OMS agent on your servers and confirmed heartbeats are registering in the workspace you configured

 https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agent-windows
-#### Blob CSV List
+#### CSV List
-Upload a CSV file to a blob storage account with two columns 'App' and 'ServerName'.
+Upload a CSV file to a container storage with two columns 'App' and 'ServerName'.
 Here you can list each server you wish to group together by function, i.e. databases, proxies, domain controllers, and so forth.

 #### SAS Token